We may earn income from links in this post. Please read this Disclosure for details.

 It’s an experience you can’t create on your own.

-So that means you’ll soak up some history while exploring the city’s culinary scene.
+A food tour means you’ll soak up some history while sightseeing and dining!
 It’s the best of both worlds!

-Here’s are my picks of the best food tours in Florence to add to your itinerary.
+Here are my picks of the best food tours in Florence to add to your Tuscan itinerary.

 Other treats include finocchiona, a fennel-spiced salami and Italian cantucci (cookies).
 You’ll also enjoy a tutoured tasting Chianti, produced in the Chianti region of central Tuscany.